We use affiliate links. They let us sustain ourselves at no cost to you.

 Shared Datacenter Proxies

-Shared datacenter proxies are a significant step up from free proxies.
+Shared proxies are a significant step up from free proxies.
 They perform much better than public lists and give you more breathing room compared to the freemium options above.
-You’ll usually be sharing these IPs with several other people – not ideal but you might not even notice it with smaller websites.
+You’ll usually be sharing the IPs with several other people – not ideal but you might not even notice it with smaller websites.
 However, search engine scraping, accessing sneaker sites, or managing multiple accounts on social media are a no-go.

-Shared proxies are several times cheaper than dedicated addresses.
+These proxies are several times cheaper than dedicated addresses.
 You can opt for a static IP list with unlimited traffic or a pool of rotating addresses that resembles residential proxies.
 They cost $0.5-1 per IP address or gigabyte of traffic.

 Dedicated Datacenter Proxies